jpbriquet/microbuntu/README.md

 ## Usage

-The box is available on [Hashicorp's Atlas](https://atlas.hashicorp.com/jpbriquet/boxes/microbuntu)
+The box is available on [Hashicorp's Vagrant Cloud](https://app.vagrantup.com/jpbriquet/boxes/microbuntu)

 To use it, just open a console and type :
 ```